DCT

 II.
 Technology and Patent(s)-in-Suit Analysis

-- Technical Importance: This approach provides a non-destructive and adjustable method for mounting heavy equipment, increasing the flexibility and durability of utility truck systems (’218 Patent, col. 6:11-15).
+- Technical Importance: This approach provides a reconfigurable and structurally sound method for mounting various accessories onto service trucks, enhancing their versatility and preserving the integrity of the storage compartments. (’218 Patent, col. 2:1-4).

 III.
 The Accused Instrumentality